syncfusion-content/blazor-docs/blazor/scheduler/exporting.md

 ### Customizing the column header texts with custom fields exporting

-Using fields property, we can only export the defined fields into excel without customizing the header.
-Now we can provide the alternate support to customize the header of custom fields exporting using the `FieldsInfo` option through the `ExportFieldInfo` interface and pass it as an argument to the `ExportToExcelAsync` method as shown in the following example.
+Using fields property, we can only export the defined custom fields into excel without customizing the column header text.
+Now we can provide the alternate support to customize the header text of custom fields exporting using the `FieldsInfo` option through the `ExportFieldInfo` interface and pass it as an argument to the `exportToExcel` public method as shown in the following example.

 ```cshtml
 @using Syncfusion.Blazor.Schedule